redlightASl/Notes/README.md

 Update irregularly!

+And welcome to visit my blogs in [Redlight's home](https://redlightasl.github.io/)

 All of my notes in this repository were edited by **Typora** and **VSCode**,It was recommended to check them using a editor which supports *Markdown* and *LaTex*

 It was RECOMMENDED to read these passage through [Typora](https://www.typora.io/) or **VSCode**.Besides,here's an interesting [theme](https://github.com/yfzhao20/Typora-markdown) for Typora,enjoy it!

 Mindmaps were edited by **XMind**,you can download it from net and check out these notes.